 Singleton is perhaps the most hated of all programming patterns.
-You can read some of the reasons for this in Why Singletons are Evil post pointed out by Tom Ward previously.
-However, I think it has some good usages.
+You can read some of the reasons for this in Why Singletons are Evil.
+But, I think it has some good sides.
 I will first start by describing what a singleton pattern is, walk through different ways of implementing it in Ruby, and point to how it's used in Rails.

 Singleton is a design pattern that restricts instantiation of a class to only one instance that is globally available.
 It is useful when you need that instance to be accessible in different parts of the application, usually for logging functionality, communication with external systems, database access, etc. There are few ways of implementing singleton pattern in Ruby: